SELF GUIDED AUDIO TOURS HAWAII

 • Duration: 10 minutes

 This quick stop is a great place to look for raptor birds soaring above the cliffs.
-Visitors can also read the educational displays explaining the area's fires.
+Visitors can also read the educational displays explaining the history and science of the area's frequent fires.

 38. Mc Elmo Canyons View